RichardValerosoUniverse/The-Valeroso-City/README.md

 ## License: The SuperHighness Way

-Psychiatrist and Mental Hospital Authority License Copyright (c) December 21, 2025
+Psychiatrist and Mental Health Authority License Copyright (c) December 21, 2025
-   * *World and Universe's Ruler of the Philippines*
+   * *World and Universe's Ruler of the Philippines* 🇵🇭🎗️
-   * *Bravissimus In Fide*
+   * *Bravissimus In Fide* 💪